-As described in NP 19 Notice to the Profession and Public - COVID 19 Resumption of Court Operations, the Provincial Court is now hearing proceedings virtually and in-person throughout the Province.
+As described in Notice to the Profession and Public 19, the Provincial Court is hearing proceedings virtually and in-person throughout the Province.
 The Court remains mindful of the need to protect the health and safety of all court users and help contain the spread of COVID-19, while maintaining access to the Court.
-This Notice outlines the health and safety protocols that will be in place in the courtrooms.
+This Notice outlines the health and safety protocols that are in place in the courtrooms.
 It is subject to amendment if there are changes in the COVID-19 situation in British Columbia.
 Judges, Judicial Justices, and Judicial Case Managers ("Judicial Officers") have the discretion to direct more detailed precautions depending on the circumstances of a particular court proceeding.